-The Depositary has delegated safekeeping of the Scheme Property to the Global Sub-Custodian.
-In turn, the Global Sub-Custodians have sub-delegated the custody of assets in certain markets in which the Funds may invest to various Sub-Custodians.
-A list of Sub-Custodians is given below in Appendix VII.
-Investors should note that, except in the event of material changes requiring a prompt update of this Prospectus, the list of Sub-Custodians is updated only at each Prospectus review.
-An updated list of Sub-Custodians is available from the ACD.
+The Depositary has delegated safekeeping of the Scheme Property to RBC Investor Services Trust (UK Branch) ("the Custodian").
+In turn, the Custodian has delegated the custody of assets in certain markets in which the Company may invest to various subdelegates ("Sub-custodians").
+A list of Sub-custodians is given in Appendix III.
+Investors should note that the list of Sub-custodians is updated only at each Prospectus review.
+An updated list of Sub-custodians is maintained by the ACD at www.valu-trac.com.

-24.3.1 Updated Information
+24.3.5 Updated Information

-Up-to-date information regarding the Depositary, its duties, its conflicts of interest and the delegation of its safekeeping functions will be made available to shareholders on request.
+Up-to-date information regarding the Depositary, its duties, its conflicts of interest, the delegation of its safekeeping functions and a list showing the identity of each delegate and sub-delegate will be made available to shareholders on request.

-24.3.2 Terms of Appointment
+24.3.6 Terms of Appointment